facebookresearch/asset/human_ratings/README.md

 # Human Ratings of Simplifications

-In this folder you will find the ratings that where used in section 6 "Evaluating Evaluation Metrics" of the paper.
+In this folder you will find the ratings that were used in section 6 "Evaluating Evaluation Metrics" of the paper.